Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Simulation studies

-We assume that the parameters are independent a priori and uniformly distributed on parameter-dependent intervals.
-We train our neural Bayes point estimators under the mean-absolute-error loss, $L(\vec{\theta}, \hat{\vec{\theta}}) = p^{-1} \sum_{k=1}^p|\hat{\theta}_k - \theta_k|,$ so that they target the marginal posterior medians (see Appendix~\ref{app:Proof:separablelosses}).
-We set $K$ in \eqref{eqn:optimisation_task} to 10,000 and 2,000 for the training and validation parameter sets, respectively, and we keep these sets fixed during training.
-We construct the training and validation data by simulating $J = 5$ sets of $m$ independent fields for each parameter vector in the training and validation set, where $m$ is model-dependent.
-Our training and validation data sets are simulated over spatial configurations, $\vec{S}$, sampled from a Matérn cluster process on the spatial domain \mbox{$\mathcal{D} \equiv [0, 1] \times [0, 1]$} and whose parameters vary uniformly between the values illustrated in Figure~\ref{fig:spatialpatterns} (with the expected number of sampled points in each field fixed to $n = 250$).
-During training, we fix the validation data, but simulate the training data ``on-the-fly'', which reduces overfitting \citep[see][Sec.~2.3]{Sainsbury-Dale_2022_neural_Bayes_estimators}; hence, in this paper, we define an epoch as a pass through the training sets when doing stochastic gradient descent, after which the training data (i.e., the $J = 5$ data sets at each of the $10, 000$ parameter samples) are refreshed.
-We cease training when the risk in \eqref{eqn:optimisation_task} evaluated using the validation set has not decreased in five consecutive epochs.
+We assume that the parameters are independent a priori and uniformly distributed on parameter-dependent intervals, ${\textrm{supp}(\theta_k)}$, $k = 1, \dots, p$.
+We train our neural point estimator under the mean-absolute-error loss, $L(\vec{\theta}, \hat{\vec{\theta}}) = p^{-1} \sum_{k=1}^p|\hat{\theta}_k - \theta_k|,$ so that it targets the marginal posterior medians (see Appendix~\ref{app:Proof:separablelosses}).
+We set $K$ in \eqref{eqn:optimisation_task} to 10000 and 2000 for the training and validation parameter sets, respectively.
+Simulation from the statistical models that we consider requires matrix factorisation for each parameter-vector and spatial-configuration pair.
+To reduce training time, we therefore keep the training and validation parameter sets fixed, and construct the training and validation data by simulating multiple (specifically, five) data sets for each parameter vector in the training and validation sets \citep[as was done by, e.g.,][]{Gerber_Nychka_2021_NN_param_estimation, Sainsbury-Dale_2022_neural_Bayes_estimators}.
+Our training and validation data sets are simulated using spatial configurations, $S$, sampled from a Matérn cluster process on the spatial domain \mbox{$\mathcal{D}$} and whose parameters vary uniformly between the values illustrated in Figure~\ref{fig:spatialpatterns} (with the expected number of sampled points in each field, $\lambda\mu$, fixed to $250$).
+During training, we simulate the training data ``on-the-fly'' to reduce overfitting \citep[see][Sec.~2.3]{Sainsbury-Dale_2022_neural_Bayes_estimators}.
+We cease training when the empirical risk in \eqref{eqn:optimisation_task} evaluated using the validation set has not decreased in five consecutive epochs.

+We compare the trained neural point estimator to likelihood-based estimators using several synthetic data sets with spatial configurations that are unlikely to occur as realisations of the cluster process used to sample $S$ during training, in order to assess the robustness of the neural point estimator to unexpected configurations $S$.
+To assess our neural credible intervals, we empirically estimate a marginal version of the expected coverage \citep[][Definition~2.1]{Hermans_2022} and compare it to the nominal expected coverage level.